Institute of American Indian Arts

-The Institute of American Indian Arts (IAIA) is a public tribal land-grant college in Santa Fe, New Mexico.
+The Institute of American Indian Arts (IAIA) is a public tribal land-grant college in Santa Fe, New Mexico, United States.
 The college focuses on Native American art.
 It operates the Museum of Contemporary Native Arts (MoCNA), which is housed in the historic Santa Fe Federal Building (the old Post Office), a landmark Pueblo Revival building listed on the National Register of Historic Places as Federal Building.
 The museum houses the National Collection of Contemporary Indian Art, with more than 7,000 items.

 History

 The Institute of American Indian Arts was co-founded by Lloyd Kiva New (Cherokee, 1916–2002) and Dr. George Boyce in 1962 with funding from the Bureau of Indian Affairs.
 The school was founded upon the recommendation of the BIA Department of Education and the Indian Arts and Crafts Board.
 Three factors led to the school's founding: growing dissatisfaction with the academic program at the Santa Fe Indian School, the BIA's emerging interest in higher education, and the influence of the Southwest Indian Art Project and the Rockefeller Foundation.

 IAIA began on the SFIS campus in October 1962.
 From 1962 to 1979, IAIA ran a high school program, and began offering college- and graduate-level art courses in 1975.
 In 1986, the Institute of American Indian and Alaska Native Culture and Arts Development was congressionally chartered as a nonprofit organization, similar to the structure of the Smithsonian Institution, which separated the school from the BIA.
 It was designated a land-grant college in 1994 alongside 31 other tribal colleges.
 In 2001, the school was accredited, including the accreditation of four year degrees.
 A two-year low-residency MFA in creative writing was accredited in 2013.

 Today, IAIA sits on a 140 acre campus 12 mi south of downtown Santa Fe and also operates the Museum of Contemporary Native Art, which is located in Santa Fe Plaza, as well as the Center for Lifelong Education.